 Join Stange Law Firm, PC for their Divorce 101 Seminar where they will share important information with women and men who may be considering divorce.

-The FREE seminars are set for Tuesday, May 5, 2015 at the Hampton Inn in Sunset Hills, Missouri and Wednesday, May 6, 2015, at the Hampton Inn in Springfield, Illinois.
-Both nights begin at 7:00 pm.
-The seminar itself will last about an hour.
+The FREE seminar is set for Tuesday, September 15, 2015 at the Hampton Inn and Suites in Columbia, Missouri at the University of Missouri.
+The event will begin at 7:00 pm and will last about an hour.
 Attorneys will then be available afterwards for questions.

 Topics at the Divorce 101 Seminar include:

 - Ten Common Costly Mistakes in Divorce

 Because seating is limited, you will need to register below by clicking the links.